It’s Time to Rename the Movement and Fight for Votes

-Each day the true progressives in this country, working families and individuals who believe in a small government that unleashes the power of the individual, call themselves conservatives.
-They call radio shows hosted by Limbaugh, Hannity and Levin lamenting why their “conservative” thinking is not embraced by the Republican leadership and now based on polls, the American people, especially the young.
+Each day, the true progressives in this country, working families and individuals who believe in a small government that unleashes the individual’s power, call themselves conservatives.
+They call radio shows hosted by Limbaugh, Hannity, and Levin lamenting why the Republican leadership does not embrace their “conservative” thinking and now based on polls, the American people, especially the young.

-These hosts use “conservative” to describe their philosophy of limited government, greater individual freedom and responsibility.
+These hosts use “conservative” to describe their limited government philosophy, greater individual freedom, and responsibility.
 They wish to empower the individual.
-They want government to stop limiting the peoples’ “pursuit of happiness.”
+They want the government to stop limiting the peoples’ “pursuit of happiness.”
 They use the word “conservative” hundreds of times a day.
 Sean Hannity says his show is the home of “Conservatism in Exile.”
 Each time the word conservative is uttered, the left rejoices.
 They know 30-years of using the major media networks to caricature conservatives worked with the unwitting participation of those they seek to destroy.

 The cooked-up flap between Rush Limbaugh and President Obama was just one more example of this success.
-The left knows those who hear Limbaugh through the filter of the major media believe him to be a mean spirited, racist who hates old people, children and the environment.
+The left knows those who hear Limbaugh through the major media filter believe him to be a mean spirited racist who hates older people, children, and the environment.

-The election, subsequent passage of the stimulus bill and the continued support for Obama’s plans to destroy the middle class while defining them as rich should be proof that the left’s strategy is working.
+The election, subsequent passage of the stimulus bill, and the continued support for Obama’s plans to destroy the middle class while defining them as rich should prove that the left’s strategy is working.
 People who will be hurt by the new President’s policy continue to fervently support him.
 It defies logic.

-The Americans who believe in liberty are simply too optimistic about their ability to win in a logical argument.
-In this political fight, the conservative fights like the British in war for independence and the left like the revolutionaries.
-The conservative stands in a line waiting for the gorillas to shoot them down and with each defeat, they cry about the left not fighting fair.
+The Americans who believe in liberty are too optimistic about their ability to win in a logical argument.
+In this political fight, the conservative fights like the British in the war for independence and the left like the revolutionaries.
+The conservative stands in a line waiting for the gorillas to shoot them down, and with each defeat, they cry about the left, not fighting fair.

-Each time the general public hears the word conservative, they think “unwilling to change”, “wanting to preserve the status quo” and “cautious”.
-The public visualizes old white men who are devoid of ideas, unwilling to recognize the need for change and unwilling to help the less fortunate.
+Each time the general public hears the word conservative, they think “unwilling to change,” “wanting to preserve the status quo,” and “cautious.”
+The public visualizes old white men devoid of ideas, unwilling to recognize the need for change, and unwilling to help the less fortunate.
 President Obama recognized he could run on a theme of “Hope and Change” because the number of citizens who were a product of the country’s educational system where propaganda and political correctness long ago replaced logic and critical thinking had reached critical mass.

 The failure of the Republican Party to represent the true progressives and take advantage of their ideas is astounding.
-The true progressives promote solutions for schools, the economy and health care.
-Other than those already in the camp, who would know that some of the most creative ideas and the true belief in the power of the individual reside with the people who define themselves as conservative?
+The true progressives promote solutions for schools, the economy, and health care.
+Other than those already in the camp, who would know that some of the most creative ideas and the true belief in the individual’s power reside with the people who define themselves as conservative?
 The Republican Party at all levels spent the last 30 years retreating from the cities and the East and West coasts.
 They believed they could continue to win elections in the South and Midwest.
-They retreated from our schools, colleges and poor neighborhoods.
+They retreated from our schools, colleges, and poor neighborhoods.

 The conservatives, unfortunately, failed themselves selecting leaders who did not understand them or their philosophy.
-They were too willing to overlook the shortcomings of their leaders as long as they provide lip services to litmus test issues such as abortion.
+They were too willing to overlook their leaders’ shortcomings as long as they provide lip services to litmus test issues such as abortion.

 Republican leaders show that they are embarrassed to be called conservative.
 Bush’s “compassionate conservative” and McCain’s “Maverick” telegraphed their weakness and embarrassment at being tied to the conservative label.
 How exactly do you win people to your cause when your rhetoric tells the very people you want to sway that your opponents are at least partly right?